Sibylse/ZeroShades/_pages/teaching.md

 author_profile: true
 comments: true
 ---
 I created the following lectures for a Bachelor level course about data mining and machine learning at TU/e.
 For every lecture, there are videos (to see them expand the corresponding lecture item), slides and a Proofs, Exercises and Literature (PELi) document.
+Some lectures have additionally a Python notebook.
 <details>
   <summary>
     Linear Algebra - Recap <br>